 The view is unrivaled, did I mention it’s 22 stories high?
-You will be mesmerized by the breath-taking views of the sun setting over the harbor.
+You will be mesmerized by the breath-taking views of the sun setting over the harbor, making it one of the best San Diego rooftop bars.
 Let the view be your city guide.
 Take in views of Coronado Island, the Coronado Bridge, and Point Loma.
 But what makes it even more special is the vantage point into Petco stadium.
 That’s right; you can wine, dine, and catch a San Diego Padres game!
 The Altitude is open for Padre’s Sunday home games at 1:40 pm and Thursday home games at 3:00 pm.

 High up in Little Italy, the Glass Door Restaurant and bar is perched atop the Porto Vista Hotel.
 The rooftop bar offers a panoramic view of the San Diego City skyline and harbor allowing you to see the world-famous sunset over the water.
 The Glass Door is decked out with vintage lamps that create its signature ambiance atop of Little Italy.

 The Glass Door is a hot spot for drinks, food, and post-work festivities.
 Grab a glass of wine and a meat and cheese plate or one of their infused handcrafted cocktails and a delectable small plate and enjoy your moment in the sun.
 Drink cheering, food sharing and having a good time is encouraged.